imsnif/mixed-tape/README.md

 })
 ```
 ### how does it work?
-`mix-tape` runs tests asynchronously on one thread.
+`mixed-tape` runs tests asynchronously on one thread.
 It saves lots of time for tests that rely on IO (eg. e2e tests).
 It can definitely run synchronous tests, but one will likely not see a big performance boost there.

 Under the hood, it uses `tape`'s `createHarness` method for every test it runs, piping their results (once the test has run) to a stream that reports them in real time, strips out their summaries and prints out a merged summary in the end.